-Organic billboard revenues in the U.S. Media segment increased \$56.7 million, or 4%, in 2023 compared to 2022, primarily due to an increase in average revenue per display (yield), driven by the impact of programmatic and direct sale advertising platforms on digital billboard revenues, the impact of new and lost billboards in the period, including insignificant acquisitions, and higher proceeds from condemnations.
+Transit segment revenues increased \$31.2 million, or 9%, in 2024 compared to 2023, primarily due to an increase in average revenue per display (yield), partially offset by the impact of new and lost transit franchise contracts in the period.
+We generated approximately 55% in each of 2024 and 2023 of our Transit segment revenues from national advertising campaigns.